-Special Item - Settlement Agreement - In November 2023, the City will enter into a settlement agreement with the South Carolina Department of Revenue (SCDOR) in the amount of \$11,273,300 to resolve an error in reporting previous collections and distributions of heavy equipment rental surcharges by SCDOR.
+Special Item - Settlement Agreement - In November 2023, the City entered into a settlement agreement with the South Carolina Department of Revenue (SCDOR) in the amount of \$11,273,300 to resolve an error in reporting previous collections and distributions of heavy equipment rental surcharges by SCDOR.
 SCDOR discovered during the tax years 2017 through 2021 one or more qualified taxpayers/renters had incorrectly reported the location of rentals primarily in the City of North Charleston rather than to other correct taxing jurisdictions.
-The City will agree to repay SCDOR the \$11,273,300 incorrectly distributed to the City of North Charleston in ten equal annual installments of \$1,127,330 as soon as the agreement is signed.
+The City agrees to repay SCDOR the \$11,273,300 incorrectly distributed to the City of North Charleston in ten equal annual installments of \$1,127,330.